laserpilot/Installation_Up_4evr/README.md

 ![Notification_Center](images/Notification_Center_disable.png)

-You can also disable the "This Application Unexpectedly Quit" and the subsequent bug report that comes with it by running this command in terminal OR renaming the Problem Reporter app:
+You can also disable the "This Application Unexpectedly Quit" modal popup and the subsequent bug report that comes with it by running this command in terminal OR renaming the Problem Reporter app.
+Just use with caution since you won't see certain important crash messages otherwise.

-_(Requires disabling SIP)_
+_(Requires disabling SIP...see below)_

 ```bash
 sudo chmod 000 /System/Library/CoreServices/Problem\ Reporter.app
 ```

- - ##### System Integrity Protection  (SIP)
+ - ##### System Integrity Protection

 **Note:** As of macOS 10.11 some system settings can only be altered by turning off Apple's System Integrity Protection (SIP) setting.
 It is recommended that you leave SIP enabled unless you absolutely need to disable it.
 For example, if you would like to completely disable the Notification Center by unloading the launch agent you must disable SIP.

 As Apple describes it : "System Integrity Protection is a security technology in OS X El Capitan and later that's designed to help prevent potentially malicious software from modifying protected files and folders on your Mac.
 System Integrity protection restricts the root user account and limits the actions that the root user can perform on protected parts of the Mac operating system"